Inklingo

 VerbB1General

-Use 'volverse' to describe a significant, often sudden, change in state or personality, not physical movement.
+Use 'volverse' to describe a significant or sudden change in a person's state, personality, or condition.

 A large green caterpillar is shown halfway through transforming into a vibrant blue and orange butterfly, symbolizing a change in state.